EternityForest/iot_devices/docs/iot_devices/device/index.md

   : or may be framework defined.
 Default does not trigger handler.
   <br/>
   handler: A function taking the value,timestamp,
   : and annotation on changes.
+Must be threadsafe.
   <br/>
   interval :annotates the default data rate the point : will produce, for use in setting default poll